 - A. Lot Layout - 1.
-Standards - a.
-All land divisions shall create lots that can be developed consistent with this Code and other adopted county standards and regulations. - b.
-Lots shall be laid out to provide positive drainage away from all building sites, and the overlot grading shall be designed and maintained consistent with the general storm drainage pattern for the area. - c.
-Lot area, width, depth, shape, location, and orientation shall conform to this Code. - d.
-Corner lots shall have adequate width and depth to meet applicable setbacks from and orientation to all roads. - e.
-Side lot lines shall be substantially at right angles or radial to road right-of-way lines. - f.
-Irregular or wedge-shaped lots shall have sufficient width at the front setback line to permit construction of a building that meets side setback requirements. - g.
-Lots shall not be divided by a municipal or county boundary line, road, alley, or another lot. - 2.
-Guidelines - a.
-Lots should not exceed a depth-to-width ratio of 3-to-1.
-Lots should not exceed a width-to-depth ration of 1.5-to-1.
+All land divisions shall create lots that can be developed consistent with this Code and other adopted county standards and regulations. - 2.
+Lots shall be laid out to provide positive drainage away from all building sites, and the overlot grading shall be designed and maintained consistent with the general storm drainage pattern for the area. - 3.
+Lot area, width, depth, shape, location, and orientation shall conform to this Code. - 4.
+Corner lots shall have adequate width and depth to meet applicable setbacks from and orientation to all roads. - 5.
+Side lot lines shall be substantially at right angles or radial to road right-of-way lines. - 6.
+Irregular or wedge-shaped lots shall have sufficient width at the front setback line to permit construction of a building that meets side setback requirements. - 7.
+Lots shall not exceed a depth-to-width ratio of 3-to-1.
+Lots shall not exceed a width-to-depth ratio of 1.5-to-1. - 8.
+Lots shall not be divided by a municipal or county boundary line, road, alley, or another lot.